ActiveEngagement/media/README.md

 use Actengage\Media\Media;
 use Actengage\Media\Plugins\ExtractImageColors;
+use Actengage\Media\Plugins\HashDirectory;
+use Actengage\Media\Plugins\HashFilename;
 use Actengage\Media\Resources\File;
 use Actengage\Media\Resources\Image;

 return [

-    // ....
+    // Resources are defined in key/value pairs.
+The key is the common name
+    // and the value is the class.
+Plugins are matched to their common name.
+    'resources' => [
+        'image' => Image::class,
+        'file' => File::class
+    ],

     'plugins' => [
+        // This plugins will apply to all resources and has no options.
+        HashFilename::class,

-        'image' => [
+        // These plugins will only apply to image resources 'image' => [
-            // This is how to define a plugin with some options.
+            // This plugin has some options
             [ExtractImageColors::class, [
                 'colorCount' => 3,
                 'quality' => 10
             ]],
         ],

-        'file' => [
+        // These plugins will only apply to file resources 'file' => [
-            // This is how to define a plugin without options SomePluginWithoutOptionsGoesHere::class
+            HashDirectory::class
         ]
     ]